Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Results

 \subsection{Identifying promising configurations}

-The best MCPSs found for each dataset are reported in Table~\ref{tab:MCPS-configurations}.
-Each row of this table represents a sequence of data transformations and predictive models as explained in Section~\ref{sec:methodology}.
-See for example Figure~\ref{fig:MCPS-dexter-FULL}, where the best MCPSs of `dexter' dataset in the FULL search space is shown.
-Transitions are effectively WEKA methods that process the incoming tokens.
-The solutions found for different datasets are quite diverse, and they often also vary a lot across the 25 random seed runs performed for each dataset.
+The best MCPSs found for each dataset are reported in Table~\ref{tab:MCPS-configurations}, where each row represents a sequence of data transformations and predictive models as explained in Section~\ref{sec:methodology}.
+The solutions found for different datasets are quite diverse, and they often also vary a lot across the 25 random runs performed for each dataset.
 In order to better understand the observed differences in the MCPSs found we have also measured the average pairwise similarity of the 25 MCPSs found for each dataset and the variance of their performances (see Figure~\ref{fig:similarity-vs-variance}).
-To calculate the similarity between configurations we use a weighted sum of Hamming distances given by
+To calculate the similarity between configurations a weighted sum of Hamming distances given by

-where $F$ and $G$ are MCPS with $N$ transitions, $w_i$ is the weight for the $i$th transition and $\delta_i$ is the Hamming distance (a standard measure of string dissimilarity) at position $i$.
+is used, where $\theta_a$ and $\theta_b$ are MCPSs with $N$ transitions, $\omega_i \in \Omega$ is the weight for the $i$th transition and $\delta_i$ is the Hamming distance (a standard measure of string dissimilarity) of components at position $i$.

-Weights have been fixed manually to $W = \{2, 1.5\}$ in the NEW search space and $W = \{1, 1, 1, 1, 1, 2, 1.5\}$ in the FULL search space.
-That is, preprocessing transitions have the same weight while both predictors and meta-predictors have higher weights because of their importance~\cite{Hoos2014}.
+Weights have been fixed manually to $\Omega = \{2, 1.5\}$ in the NEW search space and $\Omega = \{1, 1, 1, 1, 1, 2, 1.5\}$ in the FULL search space.
+One could however set the weights in a different way depending on what components are believed to be more relevant.
+In this case, preprocessing transitions have the same weight while both predictors and meta-predictors have higher weights because of their importance~\cite{Hoos2014}.

-After computing the similarity matrix for the 25 MCPSs found in each dataset/strategy pair, we have grouped them using a complete-linkage hierarchical clustering algorithm.
-The resultant dendrogram for the `waveform' dataset and SMAC strategy in the NEW search space (i.e.~only predictor and meta-predictor as transitions) is shown in Figure~\ref{fig:dendrogram-waveform-smac}a.
-As it can be seen, there are three main clusters defined by the base classifier which have been found to perform best: SimpleLogistic, Logistic and LMT (Logistic Model Tree).
-The dendrogram for the FULL scenario is shown in Figure~\ref{fig:dendrogram-waveform-smac}b.
-Most of the MCPSs also use logistic classifiers (as in the smaller search space) but other good solutions include SMO (support vector classifier) and JRip (rule-based classifier).
-It can also be noted that the clusters themselves are no longer as pure as before in terms of the base classifier chosen.